-The law of companies in difficulty is both procedural (it is based on the opening of different types of proceedings, which are intended to provide, each in its own right, a framework for dealing with the debtor's difficulties) and material (it sets out principles or rules, of public order, which modify the regime of the debtor's relations with third parties, for the achievement of the objectives set by the law of companies in difficulty).
-Knowing how to navigate between these procedures is the first step.
+Insolvency law is both procedural (it relies on the initiation of different types of proceedings, each designed to provide a framework for addressing the debtor's difficulties) and substantive (it sets forth principles or rules of public order that modify the debtor's relationships with third parties, in order to achieve the objectives of insolvency law).
+Understanding how to navigate these procedures is the first step.

-The law of procedures for dealing with business difficulties:
+The law governing procedures for handling business difficulties:

-1) Currently based on six main procedures, which are the procedures for:
+1) Currently based on six main procedures, which are:

-2) Articulates around the notion of a state of cessation of payments, which is defined as the impossibility for the debtor to meet his payable liabilities with his available assets.
+2) It revolves around the concept of a state of cessation of payments, which is defined as the inability of the debtor to meet their liabilities as they fall due with their available assets.

 diagram-articulation-of-procedures